University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_6.md

 # **1. Introduction**

+Antimicrobial resistance (AMR) occurs when microorganisms acquire genetic changes that allow them to survive treatment with antimicrobial drugs.
+Identifying the genetic basis of AMR is an important application of bacterial whole-genome sequencing (WGS).

+For this practical you will be working on the workflow step indicated with a star as below.

 <img width="857" height="586" alt="image" src="https://github.com/user-attachments/assets/fbac366b-6c0d-4e17-b43e-76bb52025f4c" />

 ## 1.1 Practical Overview

+In this practical, you will investigate a real-world  scenario involving _Burkholderia pseudomallei,_ the bacterium that causes melioidosis.

-Consider the following scenario: Three patients (listed below) admitted to hospitals in northern Australia developed serious bloodstream infections caused by the bacterium *Burkholderia pseudomallei* (a soil bacterium that is found in the north of Australia that causes the serious infectious disease melioidosis).
-Each patient initially responded poorly to treatment with the antibiotic meropenem, before relapsing with an antibiotic resistant infection.
+Three patients in the Northern Territory, Australia developed serious bloodstream infections caused by B. pseudomallei.
+Each patient initially received the antibiotic meropenem but responded poorly to treatment.
+Following treatment, a second isolate was recovered from each patient that showed resistance to meropenem.

-Whole-genome sequencing (WGS) was performed on isolates collected before treatment (primary isolates, susceptible to meropenem antibiotic) and after treatment failure (secondary isolates, resistant to meropenem antibiotic).
+Whole-genome sequencing (WGS) was performed on isolates collected:
+- before treatment: the primary isolate, which was susceptible to meropenem
+-  and after treatment failure: the secondary isolate, whihc was resistant to meropenem

-Previous genomic analyses were unable to identify the genetic mechanism responsible for resistance in the secondary isolates, suggesting that a previously uncharacterised mutation or novel genetic variant may be contributing to treatment failure.
+Previous genomic analyses did not identify an obvious genetic explanation for the resistance phenotype.
+This suggests that the resistance may be associated with a previously uncharacterised genetic variant.

+**Your task**

-You have been asked by the hospital microbiology laboratory to determine the genetic variant(s) present in the secondary isolates that could explain the observed drug resistance.
-Hint, we suspect that the resistance might be due to mutations in a **gene called ttR-2.**
+You have been asked by the hospital microbiology laboratory to investigate the genetic differences between the susceptible and resistant isolates.

+Previous evidence suggests that mutations in a gene called **ttgR_2** may be involved in meropenem resistance.

+Your aim is to determine whether mutations in ttgR_2 are present in the resistant isolates and therefore explain the resistance.

 **In this practical, you will:**
-- Annotate the primary isolate genome and use it as the reference genome for downstream analyses
+- Annotate the genome of a susceptible primary isolate
+- Use the annotated genome as a reference for variant detection
-- Align sequencing reads from the secondary resistant isolate to the corresponding annotated reference genome
+- Align sequencing reads from the resistant isolate to the susceptible reference
-- Identify genetic variants that distinguish the secondary resistant isolate from the reference genome
+- Identify genetic variants that distinguish the resistant isolate from the susceptible isolate
-- Annotate identified variants to predict their potential functional impacts, including synonymous, missense, nonsense, and frameshift mutations
-- Visualise genomic variants
+- Determine whether ttgR_2 contains a mutation
+- Interpret the predicted effect of the mutation

-**The data that we will be working with today includes a primary isolate and secondary isolate from three patients:**
+**The data that we will be working with today:**

+Each patient has a susceptible primary isolate and a resistant secondary isolate.
+The primary isolate from each patient provides the most appropriate reference for analysing the corresponding secondary isolate.

 **Patient 1:**
-- MSHR3763 (primary isolate)
+- MSHR3763 (primary susceptible isolate)
-- MSHR4083 (secondary isolate)
+- MSHR4083 (secondary resistant isolate)

 **Patient 2:**
-- MSHR5864 (primary isolate)
+- MSHR5864 (primary susceptible isolate)
-- MSHR6755 (secondary isolate)
+- MSHR6755 (secondary resistant isolate)

 **Patient 3:**
-- MSHR6522 (primary isolate)
+- MSHR6522 (primary susceptible isolate)
-- MSHR7929 (secondary isolate)
+- MSHR7929 (secondary resistant isolate)

 ## 1.2 Learning Outcomes
 1. Learn how to annotate a genome
-2. Learn how to identify genetic variants that confer drug resistance
+2. Learn how to identify genetic variants

 # **2. Setup**